FREE MLB Player Forecasts, Rankings

 the Guru's MLB Player Projections, Rankings - The spreadsheets below

-have 5 tabs: Definitions (descriptions of stats), Batting forecasts, Pitching
+have 6 tabs: Definitions (descriptions of stats), Demo (experimental), Batting

 Forecasts are based on data from the last three years, where recent years

 count more.
 Some of last years stats are included as a reference.
 Some stats

 are our own invention (described below).
 And, for pitchers, 2 and 3

 year forecasts for key stats are included, but take these with a grain